Kounta (software company): History

 Kounta was founded in 2012 by entrepreneur Nick Cloete.
 The company is headquartered in Sydney, Australia.
 In 2012, the company launched its flagship product, Kounta, a hospitality-focused point of sale (POS) mobile app for iPad, Android, Mac, and Windows.
 The app was initially a web-based application, and later developed into an online cash register and inventory management system that allows businesses to take payments from customers via mobile devices.
 The app has been made available for iPad, iPhone, and Android devices; as well as iOS, Windows, and other peripherals.

 In 2012, Kounta partnered with Epson, providing a cloud-based POS platform for Epson printers.
 In 2013, the company formed a partnership with PayPal, integrating cashless and cardless transaction options via PayPal's mobile app.
 In 2014, MYOB (company) made an undisclosed investment towards Kounta.
 This partnership led to the development of MYOB Kounta, a co-branded application merging Kounta's POS with MYOB's application software.
 MYOB Kounta launched in October of the same year.

-In 2016, Kounta announced a partnership with the Commonwealth Bank of Australia to include the Kounta app onto "Albert", the bank's EFTPOS tablet.
-This allowed the Commonwealth Bank of Australia to become the first bank to manage all customers operations from a single device and mobile application.
+In 2016, Kounta announced a partnership with the Commonwealth Bank of Australia to include the Kounta app onto "Albert", the bank's EFTPOS tablet, which allowed the Commonwealth Bank of Australia to become the first bank to manage all customers operations from a single device and mobile application.